 Soaking SOME types of seed will speed up the germination process.
 Check the package of the particular seed on requirements for specific pre-soaking instructions, usually a few hours to overnight.
 If it doesn't mention it, it's safer to assume it's not needed.
 After presoaking is complete, rinse and drain the seeds in a colander.

-If using our microgreen tray, fill 0.5 inches deep with soil and spread evenly.
+If using our microgreen tray, fill 0.75 inch deep with soil and spread evenly.